alvaro-sch/pc2023-g01-monte-carlo/LAB1.md

     1609:	f3 0f 11 45 d4       	    movss  DWORD PTR [rbp-0x2c],xmm0
 ```

-So we manually replaced that in the source code.
-The results were the
+So the division was manually replaced that in the source code.
-following.
+The results were the following.

-(insertar imagen de div vs mult)
+(div vs mult)

 ## Putting all together